-- 8.01 CONTRACT YEAR: The contract year consists of one hundred seventy-seven (177) days. - A. One hundred seventy-five (175) days are assigned for instruction, including the equivalent of five (5) days of professional development activities: two (2) PDA Days, one (1) in fall and one (1) in spring; two (2) flex days, one (1) in fall and one (1) in spring; and one (1) spring day scheduled Monday through Thursday, to equalize the number of instructional days and for departments to determine and schedule their own professional development activities.
-Department chairs will forward their department's plan for that day to the Senior Vice President of Academic Affairs.
-(See Article 22: Professional Development.) - B. One (1) day is assigned for District-designated activities directly preceding the start of fall semester, which may include curriculum development or alignment, student learning outcomes development, program development, departmental meetings, special projects including grants or partnerships, health and/or safety related trainings, or any other regular faculty obligation to the District. - C. One (1) day is assigned for District Commencement exercises.
+- 8.01 CONTRACT YEAR: The contract year consists of one hundred seventy-seven (177) - A. One hundred seventy-five (175) days are assigned for instruction, including the equivalent of five (5) days of professional development activities: two (2) PDA Days, one (1) in fall and one (1) in spring and three (3) flex days, one (1) in fall and two (2) in spring. - B. One (1) day is assigned for District-designated activities directly preceding the start of fall semester, which may include curriculum development or alignment, student learning outcomes development, program development, departmental meetings, special projects including grants or partnerships, health and/or safety related trainings, or any other regular faculty obligation to the District. - C. One (1) day is assigned for District Commencement exercises.